ITHwang/mns-conference/main.md

 ## # 10
 - Next, for automation in HTML construction, we check out regulation writing rules written by Korean Navy.
-- Then following the rules, we established some strategies, and created definitions for clauses like this table on the right side, and finally implemented these things with Python.
+- Then following the rules, we established some strategies, and created tag definitions for clauses like this table on the right side, and finally implemented these things with Python.
 - Accordingly, we could create 269 HTML files in just a few seconds.

 ## # 11